ReiNoIkari/Morphological-Image-Processing/morpho.md

 </p>

-**Fig.13: Result of the Euclidean distance mapping using as a structuring element a disk of 3 by 3 size**
+**Figure 8: Result of the Euclidean distance mapping using as a structuring element a disk of 3 by 3 size**

 ### Ultimate eroded point